-File Form 941-SS, Employer's Quarterly Federal Tax Return, with the Internal Revenue Service.
+File Form 941-SS, Employer's Quarterly Federal Tax Return (American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands), with the Internal Revenue Service.
 If you deposited the full amount of taxes when due, you have 10 additional days to file.